pulp-platform/hero-sdk/README.md

 * PULP HERO Linux driver and `libpulp` runtime library for offloading support.
 * Host Linux kernel and Buildroot root file system.
 * PULP SDK ([link](https://github.com/pulp-platform/pulp-sdk));
-* Heterogeneous OpenMP 4.5 example applications.
+* HERO Examples using OpenMP Heterogeneous Accelerator Execution Model.

 ### Prerequisites (on Ubuntu 16.04)
 Starting from a fresh Ubuntu 16.04 distribution, here are the commands to be executed to get all required dependencies: